raindropio/help/docs/getting-started/import.md

 **Start from scratch** | This mode is the best way to clean your account data completely and replace it with data from import file. <br/> Be sure if you already have any data in Raindrop it will be removed and replaced.

 ## Limitations
-- We support files up to 50Mb in size.
+- We support files up to 50 MB in size.
 If you have a larger file:
     1. [Optimize](https://optimize-bookmarks-html.glitch.me/)
     2. And upload to Raindrop as ZIP archive
 - Evernote attachments are not supported yet